 01 of 05

-Stringing a Stop Bead
+How to String a Stop Bead

 02 of 05

-Pick Up a Stop Bead
+Pick up a Bead

-Most of the time, I position the stop bead four to six inches from the end of the thread.
-The thread that comes before the stop bead is typically referred to as the thread tail.
-The amount of tail thread you need will depend on whether you want to add a clasp or a jump ring or any other way you want to finish your beadwork project.Continue to 3 of 5 below.
+To thread a stop bead, first, pick up a bead and slide it all the way down the thread into the position where you want your beadwork to start.
+Positioning the stop bead four to six inches from the end of the thread is a common practice.
+The remaining "tail" of cordage is referred to as the "thread tail."
+And the amount of thread tail you need will depend on whether you want to add a clasp or a jump ring to your finished product.Continue to 3 of 5 below.

 03 of 05

 Secure the Bead in Place

 04 of 05

-Adjust the Stop Bead Position
+Adjust the Bead Position

 05 of 05